Rocco Pugliese was a young

 of December 28th 1908, which caused victims and

-damages in the town.
-One of the most significant battle of the
+One of the most significant battle of the revolutionary movement

-unreasonable rent imposed by Palmi municipality to the people
+by Palmi municipality to the people who dwelled the hovels built

-who dwelled the hovels built for the homeless after the earthquake,
+for the homeless after the earthquake, and left in use for twenty

-town cemetary to lay wreaths and flowers.
+the town cemetary to lay wreaths and flowers (Spezzano, 1975).

 The strong anti-fascist presence in Palmi made it the target of